antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 methods.bar('foo', 'bar') // no error, the type of arguments becomes `any[]`
 ```

-We would not want to ask users to explicitly type `this` in every methods in order to make the type checking works.
+We would not want to ask users to explicitly type `this` in every method in order to make the type checking works.
 So we will need another approach.

 ### [`ThisType<T>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#thistypet)